cyprusrust/CyprusRust/posts/2023-10-01-software-freedom-day.md

 ---
-title: Generative AI in Rust at Software Freedom Day!
+title: AI in Rust and the Burn framework!
-description: Federico talked about Rust and AI at the Software Freedom Day
+description: Federico talked about influential AI projects in Rust
 slug: software-freedom-day
-published_date: 2023-10-01 02:01:48 +0000
+published_date: 2024-07-20 16:01:48 +0000
 layout: post.liquid
 is_draft: false
 data: {
-  nice_date: '1st October 2023, Paphos',
+  nice_date: '20th July 2024, Paphos',
   avatar: 'https://gravatar.com/avatar/21fc27a2ac6cd9094a423997f0344a0b?s=256',
-  avatarAlt: 'Federico Rampazzo looking like a smug insurance salesman',
+  avatarAlt: 'Federico Rampazzo looking like an Indiana Jones impersonator',
   author: 'Federico Rampazzo',
   bio: 'Federico is a software engineer with a passion for Functional Programming, Category Theory and Strongly Typed languages.',
   contact: 'https://apiplant.com',